brianyiktaktsui/Skymap/README.md

 **Feel free to contact me @: btsui@eng.ucsd.edu (I will try to reply within 3 days)**

 # Quick start: [Click me to download and run example notebooks](https://github.com/brianyiktaktsui/Skymap/raw/master/ExampleDataLoading.zip)
-Click "Run All" in an example jupyter notebook.
+Choose an example jupyter notebook ( loadingRNAseqByGene.ipynb and loadVariantDataBySRRID.ipynb ) click "Run All" .
 The notebook will download the example data, install the depedencies and run the example.

 [Check here for more info on executing jupyter notebook](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html)